Dry Eye Treatment in Creve Coeur, MO

 What causes dry eye?

 • Poor quality tears.
 Even when you have plenty of moisture from your tears, a lack of lubrication from the tears you have can also lead to symptoms of dry eye.
-This is even more troublesome when you have roughness to the surface of your eyes from scars, allergy problems, exposure to dust, dirt or other irritants in your environment
+This is even more troublesome when you have a roughness to the surface of your eyes from scars, allergy problems, or exposure to dust, dirt, or other irritants in your environment.

 Who is at risk for dry eye?